How to Make Self-Rising Flour from Freshly Milled Flour

 Instructions

-4. Add leavening agents – For each 120 g of flour, mix in 1 ½ teaspoons of baking powder and ¼ teaspoon of salt.
-Tip: Sprinkle the baking powder and salt evenly over the flour before stirring so they distribute well.
+5. Add the leavening agents – for every 120 grams of flour add 1½ teaspoons of baking powder and ¼ teaspoon of salt; sprinkle evenly over the flour before whisking so the leavening distributes throughout the blend without clumping.

 Notes